beacon-biosignals/Onda.jl/README.md

 [See Other Examples](https://github.com/beacon-biosignals/Onda.jl/tree/master/examples)

+Onda.jl is a Julia package for high-throughput manipulation of structured LPCM signal data across arbitrary domain-specific encodings, file formats and storage layers.

+## The Onda Format Specification

 **Onda** is a lightweight format defined atop [Apache Arrow](https://arrow.apache.org/) for storing and manipulating sets of multi-sensor, multi-channel, LPCM-encodable, annotated, time-series recordings.

-Onda.jl is a Julia package for high-throughput manipulation of structured LPCM signal data across arbitrary domain-specific encodings, file formats and storage layers via the Onda format.

-## The Onda Format Specification

-The Onda format is intentionally language-agnostic; any consumer/producer that supports Apache Arrow can read/write the Arrow tables defined by the Onda format.
-For the sake of convenience, however, this specification resides here (in the Onda.jl repository) and leverages the [Legolas](https://github.com/beacon-biosignals/Legolas.jl) framework to both define and version the Arrow table schemas relevant to the format.
+This format is intentionally language-agnostic; any consumer/producer that supports Apache Arrow can read/write Onda-compliant Arrow tables.
+For the sake of convenience, the Onda specification resides here (in the Onda.jl repository) and leverages the [Legolas](https://github.com/beacon-biosignals/Legolas.jl) framework to both define and version the Arrow table schemas relevant to the format.

 ## Terminology